 Chris has coached at the high school and community college level over the last 30 years.
-He is currently the diving coach at California High School in San Ramon and has worked with many outstanding student athletes.
+His last high school diving coach assignment was at California High School in San Ramon.
+He has worked with many outstanding student athletes.
 As a former diver and wrestler himself, Chris coaches the mental side of competition as well as the physical side...all while focusing on the athletes having fun.

 Chris is an Assistant Professor and Department Head, Recreation MGMT Coordinator in the Department of Hospitality, Recreation and Tourism ~ California State University, East Bay - Hayward, CA

-Paul was the Head Diving Coach (2010-2015) at Diablo Valley College (DVC) in Pleasant Hill, CA. Prior to and concurrent with his tenure at DVC, Coach Johnson has been training as a diver with hopes of competing at the USA Masters.
+Paul was the Head Diving Coach (2010-2015) at Diablo Valley College (DVC) in Pleasant Hill, CA. Prior to and concurrent with his tenure at DVC, Coach Johnson has been training as a diver with hopes of competing at the USA Masters Nationals.
 Paul spent close to 30 years performing in shows as an acrobatic high diver - spinning and twisting from heights up to 100 feet.
 His amazing diving career had an equally amazing beginning; Paul was coached by two Legendary Olympic Gold Medalists: Bob Clotworthy and Glenn McCormick.
-Recently Paul turned 50 and as a full-time DVC student he placed 14th overall in the California State Championships.
-Paul is a lifetime learner and currently studying kinesiology in order to enhance his skills and knowledge as a coach.
+As a full-time DVC student he placed 14th overall in the California State Championships.
+Paul is a lifetime learner and earned a degree in kinesiology in order to enhance his skills and knowledge as a coach.

-Holzheimer has been a youth sports coach for more than 45 years across myriad sports.
+Holzheimer has been a youth sports coach for almost 50 years across myriad sports.
 Currently, Eric focuses his coaching acumen on springboard and platform diving (men's and women's).
-Just prior to CDC he also coached women's lacrosse (goalie coach) at the JV and Varsity high school levels and women's soccer as a head coach and goalie coach.
-A few of the other sports he has coached over the years include: gymnastics, trampoline, water polo, soccer, baseball, volleyball, and of course diving.
+Just prior to CDA he also coached women's lacrosse (goalie coach) at the JV and Varsity high school levels and women's soccer as a head coach and goalie coach.
+A few of the other sports he has coached over the years include: gymnastics, trampoline, water polo, swimming, soccer, baseball, volleyball, and of course diving.